kchaudhuri/GeoSlate_FeatureStore/README.md

 - [ ] DVC integration for versioning
 - [ ] Streamlit dashboard for feature exploration
 - [ ] PyPI release

 ---

-## 📌 Why This Project?

-Most ML pipelines underuse spatial data due to its complexity.
-This project simplifies that by building a reusable geospatial feature engineering framework — **ready for recruiters, research, and production**.

----